xy-tech/X2100-BIOS-EC/README.md

 A copy of this article is on [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) as well, along with older versions of the BIOS.
 This repo aims to compile all the relevant BIOS/EC information on the X210 and the X2100.

+# If you just want to update the BIOS/EC and don't want to read so much
+Download the [latest release](https://github.com/xy-tech/X2100-BIOS-EC/releases) and read the README to flash the updates.
+The instructions are also found [here](#risk-free way-linux-easy).

 # Content
 * x2100 (Main content of this repo, includes the BIOS and EC)
 * [X210 EC: Original X210 EC patches](https://github.com/l29ah/x210-ec)